 Outbreaks in assisted living facilities, nursing facilities, and long-term care facilities are defined as two or more cases of influenza or ILI.
 In schools/camps and child daycares, outbreaks are defined as three or more epidemiologically linked cases of influenza or ILI.
-The Department does not count household clusters as outbreaks.
+The Florida Department of Health does not count household clusters as outbreaks.